 His practice includes Disability Arts and mainstream representation, as a disabled curator and visual artist.
 Within arts and health Moesby is particularly interested in mental health and wellbeing including the wider contexts of disability and diversity.
 He regularly participates in panel discussions, presents at conferences, lectures, trains and facilitates groups and discussions.

 He has worked, exhibited and curated nationally and internationally working with partners such as MIMA, Dundee Contemporary Arts, Unlimited (UK), Institute 17 (CDMX), Kulttuuri Kauppila (SUO), and Zacheta National Gallery(Poland) WIP: Stockholm, The Tetley, DASH, New Media Scotland, ANAT, Watershed, and The Sick of the Fringe.

-If you’d like to work together, collaborate, need some training or facilitation or any other work related then please get in touch email@example.com
+If you’d like to work together, collaborate, need some training or facilitation or would like to discuss Aidan’s availability for exhibiting or commissions please get in touch firstname.lastname@example.org